The Red Bucket - Episode 8. The Impact of geography on a coating project

 Matt: Yes, it has.
 Especially yesterday because I was on a tank, and we were up there, and that was that one I was just talking about.
 And we had the shroud down and everything but if you've seen the shroud systems, at least the full containment ones, then you still leave the cap up there or the bonnet.
 So, the bonnet being up there, and I was inside the tank looking at some repairs and stuff that we were going to have to do, and it's just, "Woo woo, woo, woo woo."
 I was like, "My Lord, is the roof going to come off this thing?"

-Shrouding and Salts
+Shrouding and salts

 Jack: So, we talked about some of the things related to coastal non-coastal with the DH and the salts, and we asked about shrouding.
 So, shrouding is mainly to keep the dust in, or the dust-out, or kind of a combination of both?